ibm-cloud-docs/key-protect/migrate-tool.md

 ```
 {: screen}

-The CSV status column output also reads: "FAILED - Migration Intent already exists for the key"
+The CSV status column output also reads: "FAILED - Migration Intent exists for the key"

-This means the HPCS key already has an existing migration intent.
-If you want to update the migration intent, first update the input `.csv` with the new CRN of the Key Protect Dedicated key to migrate to, then add the `--replace-mi` flag to the create command and run the command again.
+The HPCS key already has an existing migration intent.
+To update the migration intent:
+1. Update the input `.csv` file with the new CRN of the Key Protect Dedicated key to migrate to
+2. Add the `--replace-mi` flag to the create command
+3. Run the command again

 ### Status command: No migration intent found
 {: #migrate-tool-troubleshoot-status-nomi}